BuildOnViction/gitbook/developer-guide/standards-and-specification/trc25-specification.md

 ---
-description: TRC25 is the official standard for fungible tokens in TomoChain ecosystem.
+description: TRC25 is the official standard for fungible tokens in Viction ecosystem.
 ---

 # TRC25 Specification